ML Model Monitoring Tools & Frameworks (2026)

 Fiddler AI emphasizes explainability alongside monitoring.
 It pairs drift detection ↗ with SHAP-based feature importance analysis so when a drift alert fires, you can immediately see which features are driving the divergence and how their importance rankings compare to training.
 For governance-heavy industries — finance, healthcare, insurance — where model decisions need to be auditable, Fiddler’s bias and fairness checks and compliance reporting are worth the license cost.

+These tools all sit inside a larger stack — see our MLOps tools map for where monitoring fits among versioning, orchestration, and serving.
 For a broader view of observability tooling in this space, mlobserve.com ↗ tracks ongoing tool coverage, and mlmonitoring.report ↗ covers operational patterns for drift alerting and retraining triggers.

 The Decision Tree That Actually Helps